alrazol/GridControl/README.md

-This package aims at allowing using RL to solve various power grid related problems.
+This package aims at allowing using RL to solve various power grid related problems. `src/core` is responsible for ingesting a static network and simulate some time series for some time dependent attributes of elements. `src/rl` is responsible for RL related functionalities.

 ## 1) Structure